usuleymanov/song-recommendation-with-spark/README.md

 # Song Recommendation with Spark
-A spark project built incrementally for recommending songs to users based on their history.
+A Spark project built incrementally for recommending songs to users based on their history.
 The project has been realized using Spark.